Frosthaven/aeroplace/README.md

 # aeroplace

+THIS IS CURRENTLY IN PRE-RELEASE AND SUBJECT TO CHANGE

-A helper utility for generating deterministic [Aerospace](https://github.com/nikitabobko/AeroSpace) application layouts on launch.
+A utility for generating deterministic [Aerospace](https://github.com/nikitabobko/AeroSpace) application layouts on launch.

 ## Installation